craftercms/docs/source/by-role/system-admin/installation-and-configuration/configuration/studio/studio-configuration-overrides.rst

 Security Configuration
 ----------------------

-The following section of Studio's configuration overrides allows you to randomize the admin password on a fresh install (for more information, see: :ref:`newIa-randomize-admin-password`), configure encryption and configure authentication method to be used (for more information, see: :ref:`newIa-configuring-studio-security`), configure password requirements validation (for more information see: :ref:`newIa-crafter-studio-configure-password-requirements`).
+The following section of Studio's configuration overrides allows you to randomize the admin password on a fresh install (for more information, see: :ref:`randomize-admin-password`), configure encryption and configure authentication method to be used (for more information, see: :ref:`configuring-studio-security`), configure password requirements validation (for more information see: :ref:`crafter-studio-configure-password-requirements`).

 .. code-block:: yaml
    :caption: *CRAFTER_HOME/bin/apache-tomcat/shared/classes/crafter/studio/extension/studio-config-override.yaml*